 “Good evening, and welcome to television”.
 Such were the immortal first words uttered on Australian TV in September 1956 by advertising executive Bruce Gyngell.
-More than half a century on and the idiot box remains an essential tenet of Australian culture.
+More than half a century on and Australian TV shows remain an essential tenet of Australian culture.

 From crime to comedy, Australia has managed to punch well above its weight when it comes to producing great TV, and with the emergence of Australian series on Netflix and Stan, the future looks even brighter.

-Here’s our list of the greatest and most popular Australian TV shows of all time.
+Here’s our list of the best Australian TV shows of all time.

 With five series between 2010 and 2018, Rake stars Richard Roxburgh as Cleaver Greene, a Sydney criminal defence barrister navigating the comic complexities of personal and professional life.
 Rake by name, and rakish by nature, it captures one of Australia’s most charismatic actors at the height of his powers.